frontend112/paperconcept-store/README.md

 <Logo> - force refresh on click
 (routes)/... -> different subpages not ready yet (auth)/sign-in or sign-up -> register o login (so far only available in english)

-after refresh page product should be on the page (can be stored inside localstorage)